Lesson Learned From Teaching In Vietnam

 : Trainees do eight hours of teaching practice with actual ESL students in Vietnam, Cambodia, or elsewhere.
 The first six hours of teaching practice are critically assessed – and feedback is provided.

-Vietnamese English Teachers AVSE-TESOL
+Vietnamese English Teacher

 Assessment:

 The Certificate IV in TESOL includes 14 modules.
 According to the Australian Qualifications Framework, two assessment options are available, competent’ or ‘not yet competent’.
-TESOL students must obtain a competent assessment in all of the fourteen modules that form the study program to be eligible for a Certificate IV in TESOL (10773NAT).
+TESOL students must obtain a competent assessment in all of the fourteen modules that form the study program to be eligible for a Certificate IV in TESOL (11245NAT).
 Assessment tasks come in various forms – short and long answer questions, multiple choice questions, gathering teaching and learning resources, the fourteen-hour practicum (see above), and more.
 This study program does not include a final examination.

 Time commitment: